nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 **Date:** 2025-11-16

 The initramfs and runtime skeleton for Screaming Penguin were created, including the non-destructive installer state machine.
 Initramfs hooks, runtime modules, and logging libraries were added to support a dry-run installer that logs each state transition without touching disks.
 This establishes the structural foundation required for later phases to add real configuration, safety checks, and installation behavior.

+## Entry 003 — Phase 3 Image Builder Planning

+**Date:** 2025-11-16

+Phase 3 was formally defined as the ISO / USB image builder milestone for Screaming Penguin.
+The roadmap and ISO build plan were updated to describe a GPT-based raw image with a bootable read-only partition and a writable FAT32 `/config` partition.
+This phase is explicitly limited to producing the installer image itself, leaving target disk installation and configuration logic to later milestones.